bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

 ## Reasons Not to Port ROM to C++

-There are many misconceptions C++ in particular, and OOP in general, that lead to misguided "upgrade" projects.
+There are many misconceptions about C++ in particular, and OOP in general, that lead to misguided "upgrade" projects.
 But there are some cold, hard truths:

 ### OOP is a poor fit for ROM